Answers to the most frequently asked questions about the Commodity Discovery Fund.

 The NAV is calculated independently by our administrator, Circle Partners.
 This company provides this service for more than a hundred different investment funds.
-In addition, the figures are audited annually by KPMG.
+In addition, the figures are audited annually by Ernst&Young.

 How often is the NAV calculated?

 The NAV is calculated each month.
 Every participant receives a monthly overview of the NAV and the net value (NAV minus performance fee) of his or her shareholdings, from Circle Partners.
-In addition, the fund manager will publish an indicative NAV per participation on the website, each week.
+In addition, the fund manager will publish an indicative NAV per participation on the website, twice a week.